Battle of the Mỹ Chánh Line: Operation Song Than 8A-72

 Beginning on 18 June Operation Song Than 8A-72 again involved all three VNMC brigades.
 147th Brigade struck north along Route 555, into the notorious Street Without Joy coastal area.
 369th Brigade held the center position as it attacked across open rice paddies, flanked to the west by 258th Brigade, moving along Highway 1.
 The PAVN forces were defending in depth along Highway 1 and Route 555, reinforced by armor, artillery and antiaircraft units.
 Stream and canal networks between the two roads were interlaced with trenches and fortified positions.
-Further to the west lay rolling hills and the PAVN's 130mm guns.
+Further to the west lay rolling hills and the PAVN's 130 mm guns.

 On the night of 20 June a reinforced PAVN infantry battalion supported by tanks and artillery hit the 6th Battalion, 147th Brigade's night defensive position on Route 555.
 The tanks were not coordinated with the infantry maneuver and Marine artillery quickly responded to each tank sighting with massed fire.
 Despite this, at least 40 PAVN soldiers were able to break through the 6th Battalion's perimeter and attack the battalion command post, fragmenting the command group.
 For the next eight hours the battle raged.
 Both tactical aircraft and naval gunfire supported the battalion as Lieutenant Colonel Do Huu Tung rallied his battered Marines for a tank and infantry counterattack.
 Backed by B-52 strikes and other supporting arms, the 6th Battalion pushed the PAVN out.
 The PAVN responded with heavy artillery and mortar fire throughout the entire zone of action.
 While the 6th Battalion was fighting for its survival, the 1st and 5th Battalions also repulsed large armored counterattacks.

 By 27 June, the Marines had successfully established a new defensive line 4 km north of the Mỹ Chánh River.
 The operation had resulted in 761 PAVN killed, eight tanks destroyed and freed hundreds of captive villagers.

 PAVN attacks 22–4 June

 On 22 June the PAVN attacked ARVN Airborne positions 4 mi southwest of Mỹ Chánh, but the attack was repulsed by the ARVN supported by B-52 strikes.
 Sixteen tanks were destroyed and 146 PAVN killed for the loss of one ARVN.
 On 23 June the PAVN mounted another attack west of Huế which was repulsed with 13 tanks destroyed and 98 PAVN killed for the loss of five ARVN killed.
-On 24 June starting at 01:00 with a barrage from 130mm guns the PAVN launched another assault on the line which was repulsed with 22 tanks knocked out and more than 100 PAVN killed by the South Vietnamese Marines.
+On 24 June starting at 01:00 with a barrage from 130 mm guns, the PAVN launched another assault on the line which was repulsed, with 22 tanks knocked out and more than 100 PAVN killed by the South Vietnamese Marines.
 Seven tanks were destroyed by U.S. fighter-bombers while eight were destroyed by U.S. helicopter gunships with BGM-71 TOW anti-armor missiles.